asood08/Projects/README.md

 # Welcome to My Portfolio

-This repository highlights a collection of hardware and robotics projects I have contributed to during my time at the **University of British Columbia** and through design teams.
+This repository showcases a collection of hardware and robotics projects I contributed to during my time at the **University of British Columbia** and UBCSailbot design team.
 Projects span PCB design, embedded systems, robotics control, and mechanical integration.

 ---

 ## 🚤 UBC Sailbot – Communications Systems Lead (ELEC)
 *Jan 2022 – Present*

-As Communications Systems Lead, I manage a 9-member subteam developing hardware for an autonomous sailing robot.
-I designed and tested multiple custom PCB Hats for stacked Nucleo U5 boards using Altium Designer, built 2 and 4 layer PCBs for various ECUs that are distributed across the sailing robot.
+As Communications Systems Lead, I manage a nine-member subteam that develops hardware for an autonomous sailing robot.
+I designed and tested multiple custom PCB Hats for stacked Nucleo U5 boards using Altium Designer, built six (2 and 4 layer) PCBs for various modules/ECUs that are distributed across the sailing robot.
 The core of these ECUs is Nucleo U575ZI-Q. All these ECUs are connected to various sensors, and each of these units communicates with CANFD.
-Hence, various PCBs, with power regulation and communication protocol support, had to be implemented.
+Hence, PCBs with power regulation and communication protocol support had to be implemented.
 This included buck converters and high-side switching to make the most of the single 12V power line.
 Furthermore, to support various sensors, circuitry for UART, I2C, RS232, and CAN-FD protocols with transceivers, level shifters, and controllers had to be implimented.
-My role also included developing CAD enclosures in SolidWorks, soldering and testing completed enclosures with the physical hardware like sensors, actuators, and facilitating workshops and design reviews to enhance collaboration.
+My role also included developing CAD enclosures in SolidWorks, crimping with wire harnessing, facilitating workshops and design reviews to enhance collaboration.

 ## *More information on these PCBs and other work can be found in the UBC Sailbot Folder.
 Detailed descriptions are given in their respective Readme Files*

+You can also find more information on the design team at: https://www.ubcsailbot.org/

 ### 📷 Images
 ![Sailbot Placeholder](images/Sailbot.jpg)